 Our business model has evolved in the past and continues to do so.
 In prior years we have added additional types of services and product offerings and in some cases we have modified or discontinued those offerings.
-We may continue to try to offer additional types of products or services, and we cannot offer any assurance that any of them will be successful.
-From time to time we have also modified aspects of our business model relating to our product mix and the mix of direct/fulfillment partner sourcing of the products we offer.
+We intend to continue to try to offer additional types of products or services, and we cannot offer any assurance that any of them will be successful.
+From time to time we have also modified aspects of our business model relating to our product mix and the mix of direct/partner sourcing of the products we offer.
 We may continue to modify this aspect of our business as well as other significant aspects of our business.
 We cannot offer any assurance that these or any other modifications will be successful or will not result in harm to the business.
 The additions and modifications to our business have increased the complexity of our business and placed significant strain on our management, personnel, operations, systems, technical performance, financial resources, and internal financial control and reporting functions.
 Future additions to or modifications of our business are likely to have similar effects.
 We may not be able to manage growth effectively, which could damage our reputation, limit our growth and negatively affect our operating results.
-Further, any new business or website we launch that is not favorably received by consumers could damage our reputation or the Overstock.com brand.
+Further, any new business or website we launch that is not favorably received by consumers could damage our reputation or our brand.

-We are attempting to expand our international business, which may cause our business to become increasingly susceptible to numerous international business risks and challenges that could affect our profitability.
+We are attempting to expand our international business, which may cause our business to become increasingly susceptible to numerous risks and challenges that could affect our profitability.

 We sell products in international markets, and are attempting to expand into these markets more aggressively.
-International sales and transactions are subject to inherent risks and challenges that could adversely affect our profitability, including:
+International sales and transactions, and our efforts to expand them, are subject to inherent risks and challenges that could adversely affect our profitability, including:

-- the need to develop new supplier and manufacturer relationships; - the need to comply with additional U.S. and foreign laws and regulations to the extent applicable, including but not limited to, restrictions on advertising practices, regulations governing online services, regulations governing or prohibiting the use of cryptocurrency such as bitcoin, restrictions on importation of specified or proscribed items, importation quotas, consumer protection laws, laws regarding intellectual property rights, laws dealing with consumer and data protection, privacy, encryption, and restrictions on pricing or discounts; - · changes in international laws, regulatory requirements, taxes and tariffs; and - geopolitical events, such as war and terrorist attacks.
+- the need to develop new supplier and manufacturer relationships; - the need to comply with additional U.S. and foreign laws and regulations to the extent applicable, including but not limited to, restrictions on advertising practices, regulations governing online services, regulations governing or prohibiting the use of cryptocurrency such as bitcoin, restrictions on importation of specified or proscribed items, importation quotas, consumer protection laws, laws regarding intellectual property rights, laws dealing with consumer and data protection, privacy, encryption, and restrictions on pricing or discounts; - changes in international laws, regulatory requirements, taxes and tariffs; - geopolitical events, such as war and terrorist attacks; - our limited experience with different local cultures and standards; - · the risk that the products we offer may not appeal to customers in international markets; and - the additional resources and management attention required for such expansion.

 To the extent we generate international sales transactions in the future, any negative impact on our international operations could negatively impact our business.
 To date, most of our international sales have been denominated in U.S. dollars, and we have not had significant foreign currency risk on those sales.
-However, in the future, gains and losses on the conversion of foreign payments into U.S. dollars may contribute to fluctuations in our results of operations and fluctuating exchange rates could cause reduced gross revenues and/or gross profit percentages from non-dollar-denominated international sales.
+However, in the future, gains and losses on the conversion of foreign payments into U. S. dollars may contribute to fluctuations in our results of operations and fluctuating exchange rates could cause reduced gross revenues and/or gross profit percentages from non-dollar-denominated international sales.
 Additionally, penalties for non-compliance with laws applicable to international business and trade, such as the U.S. Foreign Corrupt Practices Act, or laws governing or prohibiting the use of cryptocurrency such as bitcoin, could negatively impact our business.